FoxMinChan/FoxMinChan/README.md

 ## ⚡ About me:

 Hello! my name is Nhan, you can call me FoxMinChan.
 I'm a Student living in Ho Chi Minh city.
-Outside Tech, I love take photos, lisen to music and explore nature outdoors.
+Outside Tech, I love take photos, listen to music and explore nature outdoors.
 If you want to talk to me, please contact me via email.
 - Check out my [instagram](https://www.instagram.com/foxminchan/)
 - Write to me: [nguyenxuannhan407@gmail.com](mailto:nguyenxuannhan407@gmail.com)
 - See me on Hacker Rank: https://www.hackerrank.com/foxminchan